stjude/learngenomics.dev/docs/03-next-generation-sequencing/02-next-generation-sequencing.md

 While it sounds easy to read the entire genome by laying all of the chromosomes end-to-end, in practice, there are some problems with this approach.
-Chiefly, researchers currently lack the biochemical processing abilities to extract to read such long stretches of DNA quickly and accurately.
+Chiefly, researchers currently lack the biochemical processing abilities to extract and to read such long stretches of DNA quickly and accurately.
 Additionally, next generation sequencing technologies have their own set of limitations, including: